-(Again, a 50k word book could cost even more depending on the speed of the editor, the type of editing, how many rounds you are getting, if they are charging more than $50 an hour, and the state of your manuscript.
+(Again, a 50k-word book could cost even more depending on the speed of the editor, the type of editing, how many rounds you are getting, if they are charging more per hour, and the state of your manuscript.
 While I average seven pages an hour, I have edited as slow as four pages an hour for a manuscript that needed more editing.)

 1. Pay rock-bottom rates *not recommended